piolo-torrecampo/unity_api/README.md

 Scale is a the tool for making the object bigger.
 ```
 {
-    "prompt": "Double the scale of the cube x axis",
+    "prompt": "Double the scale of the workbench",
     "action": "scale",
+    "parameters": {
-    "prefab": "Cube",
+        "prefab": "workbench",
-    "axis": "x", // x, y, z, all, increase, decrease
+        "axis": "all", "x", // x, y, z, all, increase, decrease
-    "value": "2" // no limit (can destroy the scene)
+        "value": "2" // no limit
+    }
 }

 ```
 ### Parameters
 Name | Data Type | Description